-The difference between template and coding strand is mainly due to the following properties like directional polarity and their function.
-Both are the two different strands of the double-stranded DNA, where template strand works as a template or base to transcribe mRNA, and the other determines the correct base sequence of the mRNA.
+The difference between template and coding strand is mainly due to the following properties: directional polarity and function.
+Both template and coding strand are the two distinct strand of the double-stranded DNA, in which the former works as a base to transcribe mRNA, and the latter determines the correct base sequence of the mRNA.

 Content: Template Vs Coding Strand

 |Alternative names||Antisense, Minus or Non-coding strand||Sense, Plus or Non-template strand|

 |Function||Acts as the template for the RNA synthesis||Determines the sequences of the RNA strand|

 |Directional polarity||Moves in a 3’-5’ direction||Moves in a 5’-3’ direction|

 |Reading by RNA polymerase||RNA polymerase reads the template strand from 3’ to 5’ end||RNA polymerase do not read the coding strand|

 |Nucleotide base sequence||Its base sequence is complementary to the both coding strand and the mRNA||Its base sequence is same as the newly formed mRNA, but uracil replaces thymine|